Google Assistant support is coming to Roku devices

 This is a notable update from Roku and one that may surprise some, given that Roku already offers some voice-control smarts of its own through its voice remote and the Roku mobile phone app.
 Plus, Roku recently announced plans to launch a rival to the likes of Google Assistant and Alexa with the Roku Entertainment Assistant.
 It appears this isn’t quite ready for prime time, though its launch was originally scheduled for sometime this fall.
 The company is also planning to launch Roku-branded wireless speakers shortly.

-“As we broaden the Roku ecosystem, allowing consumers to add new devices to their home entertainment networks, we are in a unique position that is unlike any other TV streaming platform,” said Ilya Asnis, senior vice president of Roku OS at Roku.
-“Our single operating system running across Roku TVs and Roku TV wireless speakers give us the ability to innovate how consumers experience audio and entertainment in their homes.”
+“As we broaden the Roku ecosystem, allowing consumers to add new devices to their home entertainment networks, we are in a unique position that is unlike any other TV streaming platform,” said Ilya Asnis, senior vice president of Roku OS.
+“Our single operating system running across Roku TVs and Roku TV wireless speakers gives us the ability to innovate how consumers experience audio and entertainment in their homes.”

-In other Roku-related news, the company announced it would support Spotify again — after the music-streaming giant pulled its app last year, citing a poor user experience.
-Additionally, Roku will now support Pandora Premium subscriptions, after having been limited to Pandora Plus and the free ad-supported incarnation.
+In other Roku-related news, the company announced it would support Spotify again — after the music-streaming giant pulled its app last year, citing poor user experience.
+Additionally, Roku will now support Pandora Premium subscriptions, having been limited to Pandora Plus and the free ad-supported incarnation.

-Finally, Roku also revealed a handful of new devices, including the new Roku Premiere and Roku Premiere+ 4K streaming players, starting at $40.
+Finally, Roku revealed a handful of new devices, including the Roku Premiere and Roku Premiere+ 4K streaming players, starting at $40.